rpede/tutorial-react-ci/README.md

   run: npm clean-install
 ```

-_NOTE: make sure the steps are correctly indented._
+_NOTE: make sure the snippet is correctly indented._

 The `actions/checkout` action will checkout the commit for which the workflows run.